 During a time when he was uncertain about his career path, MacMillan decided to translate the Hyakunin Isshu (One Hundred Poets, One Poem Each) for the first time.
 His translation received high praise from Donald Keene, a prominent scholar of Japanese literature, and was published by Columbia University Press in 2008.
 The work won translation awards in both Japan and the US, leading MacMillan to pursue a career as a translator.

-Since then, he has translated other classical works, including The Tales of Ise.
-He has also published books in Japan that allow readers to enjoy Japanese classics in English.
-Through his works, MacMillan offers new ways to appreciate these timeless literary masterpieces.
+Since then, he has translated other classical works, including Ise Monogatari (The Tales of Ise).
+He has also published books in Japan that give readers the opportunity to enjoy Japanese classics in English.
+Through his works, MacMillan offers new ways to appreciate these literary masterpieces.

 Playing Traditional Games in English